 The height of the cloud base lends itself to instrumental measurement, which is now widely used at places where cloud height is operationally important.
 However, the estimation of cloud-base height by human observer is still widespread.

 Several types of instruments are in routine operational use, as described in this chapter.
 An international comparison of several types of instruments was conducted by WMO in 1986, and is reported in WMO (1988).
 The report contains a useful account of the accuracy of the measurements and the performance of the instruments.

+Recent studies (WMO, 2016a and 2016b) showed the enhanced performance of modern ceilometers concerning the detection of the cloud-base height of very low clouds, very high clouds and during precipitation.
+However the studies revealed systematic differences in the cloud-base heights reported by ceilometers from different manufacturers of 30–50 metres.
+As the shapes of the profiles and the location of the gradients and maxima in the measured backscatter are quite similar, the cloud detection algorithms implemented by the manufacturers appear to be the source of these differences.
+The algorithm may place the cloud base at the altitude where the backscatter starts to increase significantly or higher up allowing for a penetration depth into the cloud or at the maximum of the backscattered signal.
+The different approaches cannot be verified at this time because the lack of an established and quantifiable definition for cloud base, and the lack of a suitable reference.
+Comparison of ceilometer cloud-base heights with visibility measurements at various altitudes up a mast, and the height up a tower that can be discerned from a camera image, are both currently under investigation to ensure the correct operation of a ceilometer.

 Instrumental measurement of cloud-base height is common and important for aeronautical meteorological services.
 This is discussed further in Part II, Chapter 2.